lc8631058/Deep_Learning_-RNN-_based-Language_Translation_Machine/README.md

 ### Summary

-The generated sentences are not always grammatically right, because the word dict size are a little big and by the way I need to use more data to train it, this will be updated later, this is the complete dataset will be used to train my network later: [another dataset](https://www.kaggle.com/wcukierski/the-simpsons-by-the-data).
+The Tanslation Machine is not used for any sentences until now, because the dataset I used is comparably small, but what import is that the algorithms are right, with better GPU and large amount dataset to train the model, the machine will do better.
+You can train on the [WMT10 French-English corpus](http://www.statmt.org/wmt10/training-giga-fren.tar).
+This dataset has more vocabulary and richer in topics discussed.